aboczek/RetroTech/README.md

 - Responsive on all devices.
 - Custom Front end admin panel.
 - Profile accounts.
+- Saving details at checkout to user account.
 - Checkout with Stripe payments.
 - Products and Categories.
 - Newsletter
 - Emails on newsletter signup, sell to us and if checkout is successful.
+- Sell to us.
+- Sale.

 ## Navigation